m-redding/FinalizingProposal/final-sp-proposal.md

 #### Summary

-All of Kafka's messages are sent in key, value pairs.
+All of Kafka's messages are sent in key/value pairs.
 It is possible to send a body without a key, but this is not the common case.
 The key is used for additional information about the message, as well as to assign it to a partition.
 The key is hashed and then used to assign the message to a partition.
-Without a key, the producer uses a round robin approach to assign it to a partition, which is the same approach as the streaming producer.
+Without a key, the producer uses a round-robin approach to assign it to a partition, which is the same approach as the streaming producer.

 However, the recommended approach with the streaming producer is to send it without a key or partition id unless events need to be sent to the same partition.
 This allows the application to take advantage of all the available partitions.